eth-cscs/COSMA/README.md

 <p align="center"><img src="https://github.com/eth-cscs/COSMA/blob/master/docs/cp2k-results.svg" width="95%"></p>

 With COSMA, even higher speedups are possible, depending on matrix shapes.
-To illustrate possible performance gains, we also ran different *square matrices* multiplications on the same number of nodes (=128) of Piz Daint supercomputer.
+To illustrate possible performance gains, we also ran different *square matrix* multiplications on the same number of nodes (=128) of [Piz Daint supercomputer](https://www.cscs.ch/computers/piz-daint/).
 The block size is `128x128` and the processor grid is also square: `16x16`.
 The performance of COSMA is compared against Intel MKL ScaLAPACK (version: 19.0.1.144).
 The results on Cray XC50 (GPU-accelerated) and Cray XC40 (CPU-only) are summarized in the following table:

 <p align="center"><img src="https://github.com/eth-cscs/COSMA/blob/master/docs/square-results.svg" width="80%"></p>

 All the results from this section assumed matrices given in (block-cyclic) ScaLAPACK data layout.
-However, if the native COSMA layout was used, even higher throughput is possible.
+However, if the native COSMA layout is used, even higher throughput is possible.

 ## Miniapps